AlanKostrick/react-weather-app-prototype/README.md

 - React hooks for `useState` and `useEffect`
 - Functional components only...because of React hooks
 - _Time Permitting:_ Use async/await and react hooks to grab data from an existing api

+### Challenges moving forward

+Put what you have learned to the test by adding more to the mocked database/array in this project...perhaps...

+- Based on a particular weather condition, you have a list of suggested activities to complete for the day? :beach_umbrella: :bicyclist: :surfer: :skier: :golfing:
+- Display the 5 day forecast with temperatures, high and low for the day :thermometer: